Into the Real (Hardcover)

 About the Author

-Z Brewer is the New York Times bestselling author of several books, including the Chronicles of Vladimir Tod series, and more short stories than they can recall.
+Z Brewer is the New York Times bestselling author of several young adult books, including the Chronicles of Vladimir Tod series, and more short stories than they can recall.
 Their preferred pronouns are they/them.
-When not drying readers’ tears because they killed off a beloved character, they write books.
-Z is also an outspoken mental health and anti-bullying advocate.
-Plus, they have awesome hair.
-Z lives in Missouri with a husband person, one children person, and four furry overlords that some people refer to as “cats.”
-Visit Z online at www.zbrewerbooks.com.
+In addition to being a writer, Z is also an outspoken mental health and antibullying advocate.
+Visit Z online at zbrewerbooks.com.